 Best Things To Do In Kathmandu for backpackers

 Kathmandu has several cultural attractions that remain an integral part of the lives of the locals.
-Nepali people come to these temples to pray, to be blessed, and leave offerings for the Buddha or their gods.
+Nepali people come to these temples to pray, to be blessed, and leave offerings for the Buddha and other gods.
 If you have time, take a full-day tour of Kathmandu to see all of the best places to visit in Kathmandu.